PowerShell/PSArm/README.md

     # Use existing PowerShell concepts to make ARM easier
     $PSDefaultParameterValues['Resource:Location'] = $rgLocation

-    # Resources types, rather than being <Provider>/<Type> have this broken into -Provider <Provider> -Type <Type>
+    # Resources types, rather than being <Namespace>/<Type> have this broken into -Namespace <Namespace> -Type <Type>
-    # Completions are available for Provider and ApiVersion, and once these are specified, also for Type
+    # Completions are available for Namespace and ApiVersion, and once these are specified, also for Type
-    Resource (Concat $vnetNamespace $namePrefix '-subnet') -Provider Microsoft.Network -ApiVersion 2019-11-01 -Type virtualNetworks/subnets {
+    Resource (Concat $vnetNamespace $namePrefix '-subnet') -Namespace Microsoft.Network -ApiVersion 2019-11-01 -Type virtualNetworks/subnets {
         Properties {
             # Each resource defines its properties as commands within its own body
             AddressPrefix 10.0.0.0/24